 The Japan Group regularly sends audit teams with people from design, quality control, and procurement departments to perform on-site audits of factories of important raw material suppliers.
 There are also audits of suppliers and production contractors where quality issues have occurred.
 Audit teams conduct on-site audits of suppliers from the perspective of quality control and business continuity as well as environmental protection and safety.
 The goal is to reduce risk through direct engagement with suppliers at raw material manufacturing facilities.
-These audits were conducted online in 2021 due to the pandemic.
-Specifically, we focused on improving operating procedures at low-score suppliers and conducted online interviews and guidance at nine suppliers.
-In the 2019, 2020 and 2021 audits, no suppliers were found to be conforming with conditions or non-conforming.
+In 2022, document-based audits were conducted on six suppliers due to the pandemic.
+In 2023, however, on-site audits were conducted on most pre-arranged suppliers because the pandemic was gradually controlled.
 In the event a non-conformance issue is identified, we request corrective action for improvement with a deadline for compliance.

 |Number of business sites

 |Status of audit